andrewhong5297/mirror_social_drop/README.md

 formula/algo improvements
 - [ ]  try to implement PageRank of splits? could be an extra weighted multiplier on creator rewards, rather than the number of splits created.
 Could take percentages into account too.
+- [ ]  add splits and auctions and twitter data to the graph

 later when article after proposal:
 - [ ]  some visualizations on how voting influence has shifted, maybe make editions NFT from this